ped-dyn-emp/PeTrack/docs/source/getting_started.md

 Additional helpers to define the positions of the calibration points: ![helper_01](images/helper_02.png)

-**TODO: Make calibration manual into part of this docs** For additional help, check out our detailed intrinsic & extrinsic calibration manual Calibration_Manual.pdf
+For additional help, check out our detailed documentation on calibration in the "Planning of Experiments" section: [](planning/calibration.md)

 ### After the experiments